QuickBooks® How To Guide For Beginners: Get Set Up Today

-Before moving ahead with QuickBooks® Online or any other version, be sure to explore tutorials and training so you can get the full picture of how the software works, what your learning curve might be, and what resources are available.
+Before moving ahead with QuickBooks® Online or any other version, be sure to explore tutorials and training to answer, “What can QuickBooks® do for my business,” and get the full picture of how the software works, what your learning curve might be, and what resources are available.
 While the Intuit website offers some materials, Accounting Meister provides independent QuickBooks® setup, personalized training, and self-paced tutorials to help you get up to speed fast.

 Step 2: Decide Which Features Are Must-Haves

 Every business has its own unique accounting needs, and before you pick a specific version of the software, it’s important to identify which features you must have.
 Do you need inventory management?
 Will you be sending invoices?
 Are you planning to use QuickBooks® to help with payroll?
 How about reports and statements, like A/R aging, balance sheet, and profit and loss?

 Do you need an industry-specific version of QuickBooks®?
 QuickBooks® Enterprise offers versions focused on specific industries: construction contractors, manufacturing, wholesale and distribution, non-profit, retail, accounting, and professional services.

 After you’ve decided which features are mandatory, it’s time to compare the different versions of QuickBooks® and decide which one is right for you.

 Step 3: Pick the Version You Want to Use